Ilka Grüning

-Ilka Grüning (born Ilka Henriette Grunzweig; 4 September 1876 – 11 November 1964) was an Austrian-Hungarian actress.
+Ilka Grüning (born Ilka Henriette Grünzweig; 4 September 1876 – 11 November 1964) was an Austrian-Hungarian actress.
 Born in Vienna in the old Austrian-Hungarian Empire, she was one of many Jewish actors and actresses that were forced to flee Europe when the Nazis came to power in 1933.
 A respected and famous actress of her time in the German-language area, she was forced to play bit parts in Hollywood.

 Career

 German career

 At age 17, Ilka Grüning made her stage debut in Miss Julie and quickly became a famous stage actress.
 Grüning's first film, at age 43, was a German silent movie called Todesurteil in 1919.
 Next, she starred with Conrad Veidt in Peer Gynt.
 Later that year, she and Veidt appeared in Die sich verkaufen.

 She continued making silent movies in Germany into the 1920s.
-In 1920, she appeared in the film Die Bestie im Menschen based on the novel La Bête humaine by Émile Zola.
+In 1920, she appeared in the film Die Bestie im Menschen, based on the novel La Bête humaine by Émile Zola.
 This were two of 11 films she appeared in that year.
 Grüning appeared in Veidt's two Christian Wahnschaffe movies: Weltbrand in 1920 and Die Flucht aus dem goldenen Kerker in 1921.
 In 1922, she had a small part as a landlady in Lady Hamilton starring Veidt as Lord Horatio Nelson.
 This was one of four movies that she and Hans Twardowski appeared in together; F.W.
 Murnau's drama Phantom, Es leuchtet meine Liebe and The False Dimitri.

 In 1923, she portrayed Frau Gött in Max Mack's The Beautiful Girl.
 Later that year, she portrayed the wife of Johann Friedrich Schiller in Friedrich Schiller - The Young Poet.
-Next she played Rosalindes' mother in Max Mack's Die Fledermaus (this was the 5th film she did with the German director).
+Next she played Rosalindes' mother in Max Mack's Die Fledermaus (this was the fifth film she did with the German director).
 In 1924, she appeared in F.W.
-Murnau's drama The Grand Duke's Finances; (this was the third film she made with Murnau, the legendary German director).
+Murnau's drama The Grand Duke's Finances (this was the third film she made with Murnau).

-In 1925, Grüning appeared in the silent Joyless Street, directed by the legendary Georg Wilhelm Pabst, which featured a 20-year-old Greta Garbo.
+In 1925, Grüning appeared in the silent Joyless Street, directed by Georg Wilhelm Pabst, which featured a 20-year-old Greta Garbo.
 The following year, Grüning appeared in her third Pabst' movie Secrets of a Soul.
 In 1927, Grüning appeared in Hello Caesar! which S.Z.
 Sakall helped write.
 Later that year, she and Sakall appeared together in Family Gathering in the House of Prellstein.

-In 1929, Grüning appeared in her first 'talkie', Melody of the Heart.
-It would be three years before she appeared in another film.
-In 1932, she received a part in Max Neufeld's Hasenklein kann nichts dafür, which would be her last movie in Germany.
-It would be nine years before she appeared in another movie.
+In 1929, Grüning appeared in her first sound film: Melody of the Heart.
+It was three years before she appeared in another film.
+In 1932, she received a part in Max Neufeld's Hasenklein kann nichts dafür, which was her last movie in Germany.
+It was nine years before she appeared in another movie.